An ensemble learning method for variable selection: application to high dimensional data and missing values: Simulations

 For a given configuration, data sets are generated as follows.
 First, $\Nbind$ observations for $p$ covariates are generated according to a multivariate normal distribution with null expectation, and variance { $\left( \right)$} where $-1\leq\rho\leq 1$.
 Then, the response $Y$ is simulated according to a linear model $Y=X\bm{\beta}+\varepsilon$ where $\varepsilon$ is Gaussian with null expectation and variance $\frac{1}{snr+1}$, $\bm{\beta}$ is the sparse vector of regression coefficients composed of zeros and a fixed value $\beta$ only.
 This value is chosen so that $\text{Var}\left(Y\right)=1$.

 For all configurations, we keep: \begin{itemize} \item the number of individuals $\Nbind=200$ \item and the number of non-zero values in $\bm{\beta}$ is $8$. \end{itemize} Before introducing missing values, configurations vary only by the values of $\Nbvar$, $\rho$ and $snr$: \begin{itemize} \item we consider $\Nbvar=100$ or $\Nbvar=300$ variables.
 Let note that for the second case, the number of variables is higher that the number of observations \item we test two cases for the correlation $\rho=0$ and $\rho=0.4$.
+Note that a correlation of 0.4 between all pairs of variables is high.
 High correlation among explanatory variables often generates spurious results for variable selection \item finally, we test $snr=2$ and $snr=4$, by tuning $\beta$ and the variance of the noise under the constraint that the variance of $Y$ is equal to one.
 Each case corresponding to high or low difficulty to select relevant variables. \end{itemize}